improveme-io/imio-product-demo/README.md

 # improveme.io

-This is the app.
+We have a client-side React app on top of the Next.js metaframework and Vercel's serverless infrastructure.
+Authentication is handled by Clerk, which is a backend-as-a-service (BaaS) solution.
+We use Prisma as our ORM, and Vercel's hosted Postgres as our database.

+Live and deployed at [https://improveme.io](https://improveme.io).

 ## Setup

-Run `pnpm i` in the project root.
-If you don't yet have `pnpm` set up, [refer to the docs](https://pnpm.io/installation#using-homebrew).
+Have `nvm` installed, see [docs](https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating).

+Go to the project root and run `nvm use` and then `corepack enable`.
+This configures the Node.js version used by our project and enables the `pnpm` package manager for it with the version specified in our `package.json`.
+If you don't have something installed yet, follow the prompts after issuing these commands.
+Finally, run `pnpm i` in the project root to install our project'sdependencies.

 Ask for the `.env` file from @robotkutya.

-~~Open a secure connection to PlanetScale with `pscale connect imio dev --port 3309 --org improveme-io`.
-If you don't yet have `pscale` set up, [refer to the docs](https://github.com/planetscale/cli#installation).~~
-TBD: currently migrating to Vercel's hosted Postgres

-Run `pnpm dev` to start up the development server.
+You can now run `pnpm dev` to start up the development server.

-## Deployment
+## Deployment / Worklow / Environments

-We use a baic Vercel workflow with promotions for prod deployment

-- Every commit pushed to the main branch will trigger a Production Deployment instead of the usual Preview Deployment.
+We use a baic Vercel workflow with automatic promotions.
+Every commit pushed to the main branch will trigger a Production Deployment.
+Every commit pushed to any other branch will trigger a Preview Deployment.
+With our data and our auth, we don not differentiate between a local dev environment and staging/preview environments.
-- Production deployments will need to be [manually promoted](https://vercel.com/docs/deployments/managing-deployments#promote-deployment-to-production).

-WARNING local dev and preview branches sharee one environment both for auth and for data.
-If you change something, it will affect everyone and all of these environments.
+To nuke and re-seed the development/preview environment, run `pnpx prisma db push --force-reset && npx prisma db seed` from the terminal.
+Please note that this will delete all data in the development/preview environment.
+It will also delete all users from Clerk's development environment.

 ## Frontend Development Notes